orlandxrf/spanish-ner/README.md

 ### Mx-news dataset distribution (seventeen classes)

-Mx-news dataset was labeled under IOBES (Inside/Out/Beginning/End/Single) schema.
+The plot shows the tags/classes distribution from dataset under IOBES schema.
+In the chart, the x-axis shows the seventeen classes and the y-axis describe the number of entities per class.

 ![alt Mx-news dataset distribution 17](img/mx_tags-dist_17.png)

 ### Mx-news dataset distribution (seventeen classes)

 Mx-news dataset was reduced to four classes: ORG, PER, LOC, MISC (the fourteen left) is labeled under IOB (Inside/Beginning/Out) schema.
+The plot shows the tags/classes distribution from dataset under IOB schema.
+In the chart, the x-axis shows the four classes and the y-axis describe the number of entities per class.

 ![alt Mx-news dataset distribution 4](img/mx_tags-dist_4.png)